cosmos/gaia/docs/architecture/adr-002-globalfee.md

 To fix these problems, the following changes are added to the globalfee module:
 - The fee check uses the Cosmos SDK coins' methods instead of the redefined methods.
 - `BypassMinFeeMsgTypes` is a param of the globalfee module.
 As a result, the check whether a transaction can bypass the minimum fee is done on `deliverTx` (i.e., at the network level).
 In addition, to improve user experience, `MaxTotalBypassMinFeeMsgGasUsage` is introduced as a globalfee param.
 - The fee check is now executed in both `deliverTx` and `checkTx`.
 This is to prevent malicious validators from changing the fee check logic and allowing any transactions to pass fee check.
-As a consequence, `MinimumGasPrices` is introduced as a globalfee param.
+As a consequence, `MinimumGasPricesParam` is introduced as a globalfee param.

 ## Consequences